kubernetes/minikube/site/content/en/docs/handbook/host-access.md

 64 bytes from 192.168.64.1: seq=0 ttl=64 time=0.225 ms
 ```

-To test connectivity to a specific TCP service listening on your host, use `telnet <ip> <port>`.
+To test connectivity to a specific TCP service listening on your host, use `telnet host.minikube.internal <port>`.
 Here are how to interpret the different messages:

 * `<nothing>`: You are connected!
 Hit Ctrl-D to get back to a shell prompt.
 * `Connection refused`: the service is not listening on the port, at least not across all interfaces
 * `Connection closed by foreign host`: the service is listening, but decided that your telnet client did not meet the protocol handshake requirements.
 Using a real client will likely work.

-If you press enter, you may see an interesting string or error message pop up.
-This means that the connection is working.